Thursday, September 06, 2012

 The company's Winter Haven "corporate office" is the house, complete with backyard swimming pool, of President Fred Ford's wife.
-Ford is a man with numerous apparent recent and past business failures.
+Frederick C. Ford is a man with numerous apparent recent and past business failures.

 The company's vice president/treasurer was Charles W. Harrison, Jr. of Miami, and he now is a manager with the newly formed company and purported airport buyer "Airglades International Airport, LLC" along with other Miami residents at the same address, David M. Sandri, David Sutton, and Bruce J. Jacobson.
 Joining them in the venture is Joe M. Hilliard II, and Mary Elizabeth Hilliard-Carroll of Clewiston.
 Airglades International's corporate offices are at 111 Ponce DeLeon Avenue, the headquarters of U.S. Sugar.

 U.S. Sugar owns the land surrounding the airport and operates numerous aircraft out of hangars at Airglades, and buying lots of fuel from Hendry county to operate the airplanes.

 Any sale or leasing of Airglades Airport is subject to approval by the Federal Aviation Administration after public comment.